dereksonderegger/141/docs/03_Amounts.md

     a) How many men did the army start marching with?
     b) How many men arrived in Moscow?
     c) How many men died crossing the Berezina River on the return trip? (approximately from the map information provided)
-    d) How cold was it when they cross the Berezina River on the retern trip?
+    d) How cold was it when they cross the Berezina River on the return trip?

-2. Read Chapter 10 and 11 in Claus Wilke's Fundamentals of Data Visualiztion [book](https://serialmentor.com/dataviz/).
-In chapter 10 he presents several different graphics that visualize the bridge construction era, bridge material, and which river they cross for bridges near Pittsburgh, Pennsylvania.
+2. Read Chapter 10 and 11 in Claus Wilke's Fundamentals of Data Visualization [book](https://serialmentor.com/dataviz/).
+In chapter 11 he presents several different graphics that visualize the bridge construction era, bridge material, and which river they cross for bridges near Pittsburgh, Pennsylvania.
 Discuss three of them and explain which graph you prefer and why.

 3. Download data about the [Titanic](https://raw.githubusercontent.com/dereksonderegger/141/master/data-raw/Titanic.csv) disaster at the GitHub site for this class.
 Save the file as a Titanic.csv and open it in Tableau.
     a) In Tableau, a faceted stacked barchart just as we did in these notes.
-    b) In a new worksheet, copy your faceted stacked barchart and then turn it into faceted pie charts.
+    b) In a new worksheet, copy your faceted stacked bar chart and then turn it into faceted pie charts.
     c) Comment on which you prefer and why.
-    d) Finally create a mosaic plot of the Titantic dataset.
+    d) Finally create a mosaic plot of the Titanic dataset.